-The Razr 5G’s 6.2-inch OLED screen isn’t the brightest or sharpest screen on this list, but it doesn’t have much sign of a crease thanks to some clever engineering.
-Motorola’s software is also a joy to use, with many useful shortcut gestures and the ability to interact with notifications while the device is folded, something that the Galaxy Z Flip cannot do.
+The Razr 5G’s 6.2 inch OLED screen isn’t the brightest or sharpest screen on this list, but it doesn’t have much sign of a crease thanks to some clever engineering.
+Motorola’s software is also a joy to use, with many useful shortcut gestures and the ability to interact with notifications while the device is folded, something the Galaxy Z Flip can’t do.

-There is however just one main camera, a 48MP shooter that is just serviceable, with an additional 20MP selfie camera on the inside of the phone that’s housed in a notch.
-The Snapdragon 765G here is not a flagship SoC, but performance hasn’t been an issue at all.
+There’s however just one main camera, a 48MP camera that’s just serviceable, with an additional 20MP selfie camera on the inside of the phone that’s housed in a notch.
+The Snapdragon 765G here isn’t a flagship SoC, but performance hasn’t been an issue at all.

 Most Obscure Foldable Phone for Collectors: Royole FlexPai 2

-Most people should not buy the Royole FlexPai 2.
-It’s sold only in China, it’s made by a smaller company without the track record and reputation of a Huawei or Xiaomi, it’s got a more fragile design than everything else on this list, and the phone cannot run Google Mobile Services.
+Most people shouldn’t buy the Royole FlexPai 2.
+It’s sold only in China, it’s made by a smaller company without the track record and reputation of a Huawei or Xiaomi, it’s got a more fragile design than everything else on this list, and the phone can’t run Google Mobile Services.

 But if you’re a diehard tech enthusiast — let’s say you’re a collector, or maybe a foldable phone historian — the FlexPai 2 may be of interest because Royole actually beat Samsung and Huawei to the market with a foldable phone (the original FlexPai), and the company has said it will keep making foldable phones.

 Plus, the FlexPai 2’s hardware isn’t bad at all.
-The phone utilizes an outside fold design in which the flexible OLED screen wraps around the device when folded, and the device folds completely flat and is noticeably thinner than the Galaxy Z Fold 2.
+The phone utilizes an outside fold design in which the flexible OLED screen wraps around the device when folded, the device folds completely flat, and is noticeably thinner than the Galaxy Z Fold 2.